In Depth Baby Product Reviews Led by a Pediatrician

 Efficiency

-This pump delivered an average of 0.20 oz of milk per minute, resulting in a total of 3.75 - 4.3 oz during a 20-minute pumping session.
-Some users have reported concerns about a potential decrease in power over time, although we didn't encounter this during our testing.
+The Momcozy delivers an average of 0.20 oz of milk per minute, resulting in a total of 3.75 - 4.3 oz during a 20-minute pumping session.
+However, it wasn't all smooth sailing for this pump.

-It wasn't all smooth sailing for this pump.
-Our lactating tester found this pump less enjoyable to use, experiencing lower output and efficiency.
-It seemed like she couldn't quite empty her breasts as effectively as she'd hoped.
-She noted, “I really wanted to like this pump, but it almost felt like it gave up before my breasts were empty.”
-On top of that, the pump struggled to maintain a consistent latch.
-Sometimes, we noticed the nipple being pulled without a steady stream of milk flowing into the bottle.
+Our lactating tester didn't enjoy using this pump, experiencing lower output and efficiency.
+It seemed like she couldn't quite empty her breasts as effectively as she did with competitors.
+She noted, “I really wanted to like this pump, but it almost felt like it gave up before I did.”
+The pump struggled to maintain a consistent latch, and sometimes the nipple was pulled without a steady stream of milk flowing into the bottle.

 momcozy s9 wearable breast pump - the momcozy fit well in our tester's bra without issues, but it's a...